Shoulder Pain After Laparoscopic Surgery: Causes and Tips for Relief

 Shoulder pain is quite common, especially after certain types of laparoscopic procedures.
 Studies show that:

-63% of patients experience shoulder pain after laparoscopic cholecystectomy (gallbladder removal)
+63% of patients after laparoscopic cholecystectomy (gallbladder removal)

 83% after gynecological laparoscopic surgery